Locally Compact Quantum Groups. A von Neumann Algebra Approach: The dual

-With this definition, the dual von Neumann algebra $\hat M$ also acts on the space $\Cal H$ (which is $\Cal H_\varphi$).
-In some sense, this means that, from the very beginning, we identify the 'spaces' $L^2(G)$ and $L^2(\hat G)$, thus not using the 'Fourier transform' explicitly.
-We come back to this remark later in this section when we construct the dual left Haar weight. \snl It follows from the fact that $W$ is a multiplicative unitary, that the subspace $C$ of $\Cal B(\Cal H)$, defined as $\{(\omega\ot\iota)W \mid \omega\in M_*\}$, is a subalgebra of $\Cal B(\Cal H)$.
-In order to have that its closure is a von Neumann algebra, we will use the following result (which will also be needed further in this section).
+With this def\/inition, the dual von Neumann algebra $\widehat M$ also acts on the space $\mathcal H$ (which is~$\mathcal H_\varphi$).
+In some sense, this means that from the very beginning, we identify the `spaces' $L^2(G)$ and $L^2(\widehat G)$, thus not using the `Fourier transform' explicitly.
+We come back to this remark later in this section when we construct the dual left Haar weight.